• Skip to primary navigation

 How long does it take to make these blistered green beans?

 This recipe is incredibly quick!
-The green beans go straight from the oven to your table in just 15 minutes of roasting time, making it a perfect last-minute side dish.
+The green beans go straight from the oven to your table in just 15 minutes of roasting time, making it an ideal last-minute side dish.

 What kind of oil should I use for roasting the green beans?